News you can use

 Hidden Oaks also offers a 0.6-mile natural surface trail for hiking, cross-country skiing and snowshoeing.

-Starting in summer 2022, the preserve will offer one picnic shelter for rental: Hidden Oaks Shelter (permit capacity of 50 people).
+The preserve offers one picnic shelter for rental: Burr Oaks Shelter, which has a permit capacity of 50 people.

 The preserve offers access to shoreline fishing on four lakes at Hidden Lakes Trout Farm.